 Some retailers choose to do this through observational data, especially in smaller storefronts.
-For larger retailers or those that want an automated system, we recommend using an integrated point-of-sale (POS) system like Lightspeed.
+For larger retailers or those wanting an automated system, we recommend using an integrated point-of-sale (POS) system like Lightspeed.
 Lightspeed is a cloud-based system that monitors sales and offers built-in reports with data on inventory, employees, and more.

 Observational Data: Insights on sales or other retail metrics like customer experience or employee sentiments based on the on-the-ground findings of you or a salesperson.

-Another way you can get insight into successful cross merchandising strategies is by researching what methods your competitors are using.
+Another way you can get insight into successful cross merchandising techniques is by researching what methods your competitors are using.
 These can be other small businesses, but you can also look to your industry’s leaders.

 Industry leaders typically have corporate merchandising departments that are constantly researching best practices and monitoring their own success to inform every merchandising decision.
 Take advantage of their insights by visiting their stores and taking cross merchandising inspiration to drive your own sales.